Astrak/LoadScreen.js/README.md

     .onComplete( function () { ls.remove(); animate(); } )
     .start( resources );
 ##Format your resources
-    //in threejs only for now :
+(Threejs only for now)
-    resources (facultative) = {
+    resources = {
         textures: {
             myTexture1 : {
-                path: string,
+                path: 'path/to/pic.jpg',
-                size: number,//in Ko
+                size: 2789,//in Ko
-                //other threejs textures properties can be added, like
+                //other threejs textures properties can be specified, like :
-                //minFilter: THREE.LinearFilter
+                minFilter: THREE.LinearFilter
             }
         },
         geometries: {
             myGeometry1 : {
-                path: string,
+                path: 'path/to/geometry.json',
-                size: number,//in Ko
+                size: 9498,//in Ko
-                //next are facultative :
+                //next are both optional
                 flatShading: bol,//defaults to false.
-If true, geometry.computeFlatVertexNormals() will be called.
+                //If true, geometry.computeFlatVertexNormals() will be called.
                 bufferGeometry: bol//defaults to false.
-If true, and if the loader's output is not a BufferGeometry, BufferGeometry.fromGeometry( output ) will be called.
+                //If true, and if the loader's output is not a BufferGeometry,
+                //new BufferGeometry().fromGeometry( output ) will be called.
-                //other threejs geometries properties can be added }
+                //other threejs geometries properties can be added, like :
+            }
         },
         meshes: {
             myMesh1: {
-                geometry: string,//'myGeometry1' for instance
+                geometry: 'myGeometry1'
-                material: THREE.Material,//for instance, new THREE.MeshPhongMaterial({ color : 0xff8899, side : THREE.DoubleSide }).
-Do not indicate textures in the material, they will be added by the script.
+                material: new THREE.MeshPhongMaterial({//without maps
+                    color : 0xff8899,
+                    side : THREE.DoubleSide
+                }),
-                //next are facultative :
+                //next are optional
-                //other threejs meshes properties and materials can be added here
+                //specify any other threejs meshes or materials properties
-                //if properties are not related to the material or mesh, they are added to mesh.userData.
-                //exemple :
-                map: myTexture1,//assigned to the material once loaded
+                map: 'myTexture1',//assigned to material
                 castShadow: true,//assigned to the mesh
+                unknownOfThreejsParam : {
+                    title: 'blabla',
+                    content: 'blabla'
-                unknownOfThreejsParam : { title: 'blabla', content: 'blabla' }//assigned to mesh.userData }
+                }//assigned to mesh.userData
+            }
         }
     }